sta210-sp20/website/content/syllabus.md

 ### Regrade Requests

-Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned; requests submitted later will not be considered.** You shoud only submit a regrade request if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
+Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned; requests submitted later will not be considered.** You should only submit a regrade request if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
 You should not submit a regrade to dispute the number of points deducted for an incorrect response. *Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.*

 Due to the time consuming nature of responding to regrade requests, you should attend office hours and ask a member of the teaching team about the feedback before submitting the request When you submit a request, please indicate which member of the teaching team you spoke with. *Note: Grades can only be changed by the Professor Tackett.
 Teaching Assistants cannot change grades on returned assignments.*